Age in Reverse!!!!

 Epidermal Growth Factor (EGF)

-Plays a significant role in the regulation of cell growth, proliferation and differentiation during the remodeling phase.
-Stimulates keratinocyte and fibroblast production.
+It plays a significant role in regulating cell growth, proliferation, and differentiation during the remodeling phase and stimulates keratinocyte and fibroblast production.

 Transforming Growth Factor (TGF)

-Promotes angiogenesis which is the physiological process involving the growth of new blood vessels.
+Promotes angiogenesis, the physiological process involving the growth of new blood vessels.

 Vascular Endothelial Growth Factor